 Undercover officer scenarios do not fall under the category of law enforcement “entrapment,” which is when police officers attempt to persuade someone to participate in a criminal activity that they would not typically participate in for the sole purpose of making an arrest.
 Instead, it is simply an opportunity; the government agency is offering a person an opportunity to commit a crime.
 If the person accepts the opportunity, police then have the right to make an arrest.

 When police officers catch a person soliciting prostitution, it is typically the client that police charge.
 The prostitutes themselves may face criminal charges as well but, in many cases, the person who is paying for sex is the first one police will arrest and charge.
-If the courts find someone guilty of a first offense for soliciting prostitution, it is a class B misdemeanor with penalties such as:
+Originally, if the courts found someone guilty of a first offense for soliciting prostitution, it was a class B misdemeanor, but since September 1, 2021, Texas became the first state to make solicitation of prostitution a state jail felony.
+Possible penalties are: